bordspel/bordspel/README.md

 # bordspel

-Digital expansion of our game.
+Digital expansion of our board game.